 Stay at a Costa Rican Field Station, study Iceland’s geothermal springs or visit the Mediterranean lagoons and marshes of western Europe’s largest river delta to learn about the complex ecosystems and interdependence of varying environments.

 Biodiversity and sampling techniques

 Use a range of investigative techniques to increase understanding of populations and ecosystems.
-Measure zonation of microorganisms related to different abiotic environmental characteristics in Iceland; study Rainforest Ecology & Diversity in Costa Rica; examine the impacts of sewage pollution on rivers in France.
+Measure zonation of microorganisms related to different abiotic environmental characteristics in Iceland or study rainforest ecology & diversity in Costa Rica.

 Conservation and maintaining biodiversity

-Costa Rica and Mediterranean France both lie within a Global Biodiversity Hotspot, meaning they contain rich and unique biodiversity which is under threat.
-Volunteer at a turtle reserve in Costa Rica, study the reintroduction of vultures or visit a captive breeding programmes for European bison in France.
+Costa Rica lies in a global biodiversity hotspot, meaning it contains rich and unique biodiversity which is under threat.
+Volunteer at a turtle reserve in Costa Rica.

 Visit commercial greenhouses in Iceland to learn about how and why light, temperature and carbon dioxide levels are carefully controlled to support plant growth; what range of plants are grown and what are the ideal conditions required?
 Compare how leaves are adapted to photosynthesis in the rainforest and cloudforest of Costa Rica.